Midvale Main Art House

 Community Hub

-A welcoming space for artists, enthusiasts, and newcomers to connect, create, and be inspired.
+The Art House serves as a welcoming space for artists, neighbors, and visitors to connect, collaborate, and be inspired.

 Brian Abel was born in Augsburg, Germany, and currently resides in the United States at the foot of the beautiful Wasatch Mountains in Midvale, Utah.
 Abel earned a Bachelor of Fine Arts at Utah State University, graduating summa cum laude.
 His creative reflexes display themselves in a variety of visual art forms and mediums, ranging from mixed-media abstract sculpture to traditional oil painting.